GoodluckCN/rf-boosting-roc-classification/README.md

-# Homework 4: Random Forest, Boosting & ROC Analysis
+# Random Forest, Boosting & ROC Analysis

-This repository contains the complete code, dataset, and presentation materials for **Homework 4** of the Applied Machine Learning course.
+This repository contains the complete code, dataset, and presentation materials for **RF Boosting Project** of the Applied Machine Learning course I completed at Vistula University.
 The project explores advanced ensemble learning methods—specifically **Random Forest** and **Gradient Boosting**—and evaluates their classification performance using **ROC curves** and optimal threshold tuning.

 ---
 # Dataset Overview